Courtney Stodden Is Bisexual: All The Women She’s Kissed Before

 Stodden was just spotted out with celebrity plastic surgeon Dr. Marc Mani, who is 25 years her junior, reports The Sun.
 The two were seen entering Locanda Vaneta Italian Restaurant in Los Angeles on Valentine’s Day.
 During their date, Stodden wore a black lace bustier with black high-waisted pants and stilettos.
 Her rumored boyfriend wore a black head-to-toe look.

-[Featured image by Michael Buckner/Getty Images for Specticast]
+[Featured Image by Michael Buckner/Getty Images for Specticast]